Custom cabinets are built to last, but a few simple habits will keep them looking right for years. None of this is complicated.

 Humidity

 Real wood moves with the seasons.
-The single biggest thing you can do for your cabinetry is keep the indoor humidity in a reasonable range.
+The single biggest thing you can do for your cabinets is keep the indoor humidity in a reasonable range.
 In Chicago that usually means running a humidifier in the winter so the air does not get too dry, and not over-drying the house in general.
 Roughly 35 to 50 percent indoor humidity is a good target.
 If you have a humidifier on your furnace, keeping that running through the heating season helps a lot.

 Hardware